 Apache Kafka vs RabbitMQ: What should you choose?

-In this article we have tried to cover all the differences between Kafka and RabbitMQ so that it becomes easier to choose.
+In this article, we have tried to cover all the differences between Kafka and RabbitMQ so that it becomes easier to choose.
 Although both can consume several messages per second, Kafka is a better choice.
-It is fast, scalable and demands less hardwares as compared to RabbitMQ.
-Also, as stated earlier, Kafka’s performance is much better than RabbitMQ and is a good choice for big data applications and many other real time applications.
+It is fast, scalable, and demands less hardware as compared to RabbitMQ.
+Also, as stated earlier, Kafka’s performance is much better than RabbitMQ and is a good choice for big data applications and many other real-time applications.